-At that time, I was too cheap to purchase a domain name (they were $70 per year then).
-My machine was accessed by typing the IP address into a browser like so: http://192.158.18.250.
-Not easy to remember.
+At that time, I was too cheap to purchase a domain name (they were $70 then).
+My machine was accessed by typing the IP address into a browser like so: http://192.233.237.250.
+Not easy for humans to remember.
+But for me, those 4 decimalized octets still roll off my fingers after 15 years!

 In 1998, I bought my first domain name and I switched from IIS to Apache.
 I also installed a simple mail server (to replace the IIS mail function).
 All mail for the professorguy domain was handled locally on my server.
 I created and maintained the DNS zone files using a free public DNS service.